 Because of many things, White Hall is a great place for families with children to consider.
 First of all, many other families with children live here, making White Hall a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, White Hall has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, White Hall’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-Being a small town, White Hall does not have a public transit system used by locals to get to and from work.
+White Hall is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The overall education level of White Hall citizens is substantially higher than the typical US community, as 30.73% of adults in White Hall have at least a bachelor's degree, and the average American community has 21.84%.
+The education level of White Hall citizens is substantially higher than the typical US community, as 30.73% of adults in White Hall have at least a bachelor's degree.

 The people who call White Hall home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of White Hall residents report their race to be White.
 Important ancestries of people in White Hall include German, Irish, English, Polish, and Italian.